nurulhaya/capstoneweedwarriors/README.md

 PG_URI='postgres://USERNAME:PASSWORD@HOST:PORT/DATABASE'
-PROJECT_ID=Google Cloud project ID STORAGE_BUCKET=Google Cloud bucket name STORAGE_KEY=Path to Google Cloud .json service account key (ideRetrieve ally with key in the name for gitignore)
+PROJECT_ID=Google Cloud project ID STORAGE_BUCKET=Google Cloud bucket name STORAGE_KEY=Path to Google Cloud .json service account key (ideally with key in the name for gitignore)
 ```

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### InstRetrieve allation
+### Installation

 Start with cloning this repo on your local machine: